bpachter/benjaminpachter.com/resume.md

 *Jan 2020 – Jan 2022*

 - Developed machine learning models to forecast client portfolio risk to interest rate hikes and bond volatility.
-- Implemented coded lean logistical processes to replace client CRM reliance for transportation optimization.
+- Implemented lean logistical processes to replace client CRM reliance for transportation optimization.
 - Modeled financial data for ERP migrations for clients in e-commerce, transportation, and banking sectors.
 - Created data dashboards with SAP S/4, Microsoft Dynamics, and Power BI for logistics and data monitoring.
 - Assisted numerous clients in software/database transfer (SAP ECC to S/4 HANA & GFIN, Excel to Azure/SQL).